OPENHOUSE PRODUCTS LIMITED TERMS AND CONDITIONS

 - The Order constitutes an offer by the Customer to purchase the Goods in accordance with these Conditions.
 The Customer is responsible for ensuring that the terms of the Order and any applicable Specification submitted by the Customer are complete and accurate.

-- The Order shall only be deemed to be accepted when the Supplier issues a written acceptance of the Order, at which point the Contract shall come into existence.
+- The Order shall only be deemed to be accepted when Openhouse issues a written acceptance of the Order, at which point the Contract shall come into existence.

 - The Contract constitutes the entire agreement between the parties.
-The Customer acknowledges that it has not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of the Supplier which is not set out in the Contract.
+The Customer acknowledges that it has not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of Openhouse which is not set out in the Contract.

-- Any samples, drawings, descriptive matter, or advertising produced by the Supplier and any descriptions or illustrations contained in the Supplier’s Website, catalogues or brochures are produced for the sole purpose of giving an approximate idea of the Goods described in them.
+- Any samples, drawings, descriptive matter, or advertising produced by Openhouse and any descriptions or illustrations contained in Openhouse’s Website, catalogues or brochures are produced for the sole purpose of giving an approximate idea of the Goods described in them.
 They shall not form part of the Contract or have any contractual force.

-- A quotation for the Goods given by the Supplier shall not constitute an offer.
+- A quotation for the Goods given by Openhouse shall not constitute an offer.
 A quotation shall only be valid for a period of 60 Business Days from its date of issue.

 - The Goods are described in the Website and catalogues as modified by any applicable Specification or the Specification.

-- To the extent that the Goods are to be manufactured in accordance with a Specification supplied by the Customer, the Customer shall indemnify the Supplier against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal and other professional costs and expenses) suffered or incurred by the Supplier in connection with any claim made against the Supplier for actual or alleged infringement of a third party’s intellectual property rights arising out of or in connection with the Supplier’s use of the Specification.
+- To the extent that the Goods are to be manufactured in accordance with a Specification supplied by the Customer, the Customer shall indemnify Openhouse against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal and other professional costs and expenses) suffered or incurred by Openhouse in connection with any claim made against Openhouse for actual or alleged infringement of a third party’s intellectual property rights arising out of or in connection with Openhouse’s use of the Specification.
 This clause 3.2 shall survive termination of the Contract.

-- The Supplier reserves the right to amend the specification of the Goods if required by any applicable statutory or regulatory requirements.
+- Openhouse reserves the right to amend the specification of the Goods if required by any applicable statutory or regulatory requirements.

 - each delivery of the Goods is accompanied by a delivery note which shows the date of the Order, all relevant Customer and Supplier reference numbers, the type and quantity of the Goods (including the code number of the Goods, where applicable), special storage instructions (if any) and, if the Order is being delivered by instalments, the outstanding balance of Goods remaining to be delivered; and

-- if the Supplier requires the Customer to return any packaging materials to the Supplier, that fact is clearly stated on the delivery note.
-The Customer shall make any such packaging materials available for collection at such times as the Supplier shall reasonably request.
-Returns of packaging materials shall be at the Supplier’s expense.
+- if Openhouse requires the Customer to return any packaging materials to Openhouse, that fact is clearly stated on the delivery note.
+The Customer shall make any such packaging materials available for collection at such times as Openhouse shall reasonably request.
+Returns of packaging materials shall be at Openhouse’s expense.

-- The Supplier shall deliver the Goods to the location set out in the Order or such other location as the parties may agree (Delivery Location) at any time after the Supplier notifies the Customer that the Goods are ready.
+- Openhouse shall deliver the Goods to the location set out in the Order or such other location as the parties may agree (Delivery Location) at any time after Openhouse notifies the Customer that the Goods are ready.

-- Where the Customer requires the Supplier to use its couriers, whether arranged by the Customer or the Supplier, the Delivery Location shall be 125 Craven Street, Birkenhead, Merseyside CH41 4BW.
+- Where the Customer requires Openhouse to use its couriers, whether arranged by the Customer or Openhouse, the Delivery Location shall be 125 Craven Street, Birkenhead, Merseyside CH41 4BW.

 - Delivery of the Goods shall be completed on the Goods’ arrival at the Delivery Location.

 - Any dates quoted for delivery are approximate only, and the time of delivery is not of the essence.
-The Supplier shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event or the Customer’s failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.
+Openhouse shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event or the Customer’s failure to provide Openhouse with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

-- If the Supplier fails to deliver the Goods, its liability shall be limited to the costs and expenses incurred by the Customer in obtaining replacement goods of similar description and quality in the cheapest market available, less the price of the Goods.
-The Supplier shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by a Force Majeure Event or the Customer’s failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.
+- If Openhouse fails to deliver the Goods, its liability shall be limited to the costs and expenses incurred by the Customer in obtaining replacement goods of similar description and quality in the cheapest market available, less the price of the Goods.
+Openhouse shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by a Force Majeure Event or the Customer’s failure to provide Openhouse with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

-- If the Customer fails to accept delivery of the Goods within three Business Days of the Supplier notifying the Customer that the Goods are ready, then, except where such failure or delay is caused by a Force Majeure Event or the Supplier’s failure to comply with its obligations under the Contract:
+- If the Customer fails to accept delivery of the Goods within three Business Days of Openhouse notifying the Customer that the Goods are ready, then, except where such failure or delay is caused by a Force Majeure Event or Openhouse’s failure to comply with its obligations under the Contract:

-- delivery of the Goods shall be deemed to have been completed at 9.00 am on the third Business Day after the day on which the Supplier notified the Customer that the Goods were ready; and
+- delivery of the Goods shall be deemed to have been completed at 9.00 am on the third Business Day after the day on which Openhouse notified the Customer that the Goods were ready; and

-- the Supplier shall store the Goods until delivery takes place, and charge the Customer for all related costs and expenses (including insurance).
+- Openhouse shall store the Goods until delivery takes place, and charge the Customer for all related costs and expenses (including insurance).

-- If 10 Business Days after the day on which the Supplier notified the Customer that the Goods were ready for delivery the Customer has not accepted delivery of them, the Supplier may resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the price of the Goods or charge the Customer for any shortfall below the price of the Goods.
+- If 10 Business Days after the day on which Openhouse notified the Customer that the Goods were ready for delivery the Customer has not accepted delivery of them, Openhouse may resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the price of the Goods or charge the Customer for any shortfall below the price of the Goods.

-- The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
+- Openhouse may deliver the Goods by instalments, which shall be invoiced and paid for separately.
 Each instalment shall constitute a separate Contract.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

-- Unless otherwise agreed in writing by the Supplier, the Supplier warrants that on delivery, and for a period of 12 months from the date of delivery (warranty period), the Goods shall:
+- Unless otherwise agreed in writing by Openhouse, Openhouse warrants that on delivery, and for a period of 12 months from the date of delivery (warranty period), the Goods shall:

 - conform in all material respects with their description and any applicable Specification;